createcandle/configuration-files/boot/firmware/readme.txt

 do_not_use_repeaker_hat.txt 	# Will stop ReSpeaker hat drivers from being loaded at boot. candle_wifi_power_save 	# If present, wifi power saving will be enabled.
 This may cause connection issues. candle_cutting_edge.txt 	# If present, any system update will attempt to get the very latest version of everything.
-Risky, For developers only.
+Risky, For developers only. hostname.txt 			# If this file exists, then the word inside will become the new hostname.
+Then the file is deleted.

 # RECOVERY OPTIONS
 By default starting the recovery partition starts the update process, but this can be overridden: